 Final Recommendation

 Catastrophic plans are a niche product.
-They are useful only for those who are exceptionally young, wealthy, or healthy-and who can financially withstand the first $9,200 of any medical event.
-For most people, and especially for employers looking to control costs and attract talent, a plan that encourages prevention, reduces waste, and builds wealth-such as the WellthCare ecosystem-is a far more strategic and sustainable choice.
-If you are under 30 and have no chronic conditions, a catastrophic plan may be a reasonable temporary option.
-For everyone else, the math favors a system that rewards health, not just catastrophe.
+They’re useful only for people who are exceptionally young, wealthy, or healthy—and who can financially withstand the first $9,200 of any medical event.
+For most people, and especially for employers looking to control costs and attract talent, a plan that encourages prevention, reduces waste, and builds wealth—like the WellthCare ecosystem—is a far more strategic and sustainable choice.
+If you’re under 30 and have no chronic conditions, a catastrophic plan might be a reasonable temporary option.
+For everyone else, it makes more sense to choose a system that rewards health, not just catastrophe.